josmanperez/atlas-pause-clusters/README.md

 # Additional notes

-Note that you can change when the Schedule trigger will run by modifying the `config.schedule` object.
+Note that you can change when the scheduled trigger will run by modifying the property `config.schedule` object.
+This can be found in the file `triggers/pauseClusters.json`.
 You can use https://crontab.guru/ to easily adapt to your needs.

 ## `keep_until` tag

-You can create a resource [tag](https://www.mongodb.com/docs/atlas/tags/) in your cluster with the name `keep_until` and assign a value in the format `YYYYYY-MM-DD` and the date will be validated against today's date and if it is greater, the cluster will not be paused.
+You can create a resource [tag](https://www.mongodb.com/docs/atlas/tags/) in your cluster with the name `keep_until` and assign a value in the format `YYYY-MM-DD` and the date will be validated against today's date and if it is greater, the cluster will not be paused.